arafatm/arafatm.github.io/_articles/games/swtor/class_order.md

 > (Working with Grand Marshal Cheketta from the planet story arc?).
 Rylon is
 > killed and the Jedi investigating him is killed or taken into custody.

-Check In: Plan Zero is underway.
-For years, Darth Baras has been tracking the Republic’s top military leaders, and the time has finally come to eliminate them.
-Use your ship’s galaxy map to travel to Taris, and prepare for your assault against the Republic leaders.

-General Frellka: Darth Baras has deployed you to Taris to eliminate the four generals who make up the Republic War Trust.
-Lieutenant Pierce will assist your assault on your first target: General Frellka.
-To locate General Frellka, intercept his caravans in the Brell Sediment.
-Recover three walker transponders, and you can use them to pinpoint General Frellka’s position.

-General Minst: Darth Baras has deployed you to Taris to eliminate the four generals who make up the Republic War Trust.
-With the help of Lieutenant Pierce, you have defeated General Frellka.
-Now you must find your next target: General Minst.
-You have learned that General Minst is near the reactor core inside the ruins of Transport Station 5.
-Go to the Tularan Marsh, infiltrate the Republic station and find General Minst.

-General Durant: Darth Baras has deployed you to Taris to eliminate the four generals who make up the Republic War Trust.
-With Lieutenant Pierce’s help, you have neutralized Generals Frellka and Minst and learned of their secret operation called “Project Siantide.”
-Your next target is General Durant.
-Lieutenant Pierce has penetrated General Durant’s defenses but is taking heavy fire and won’t last long.
-Hurry to General Durant’s compound in the Sinking City and take over Pierce’s assault.

-General Faraire: Darth Baras has deployed you to Taris to eliminate the four generals who make up the Republic War Trust.
-With Lieutenant Pierce’s help, you have defeated three of the generals and learned of “Project Siantide,” the War Trust’s secret operation to develop an experimental power source.
-Now only General Faraire remains.
-To plan your assault on General Faraire, rendezvous with Darth Baras inside the Crater Command Base on the border of the Republic Resettlement Zone.

 ### 3T.
 Knight

 > The knight is sent to find Doctor Godera (been here for a bit) for help with
 > the finding of the Desolator.
 Watcher One as mentioned in the Agent story is in
 > this arc and is killed or detained.
 Godera is rescued.

-The Architect of Annihilation: General Var Suthra has a critical task for you on Taris; however, its sensitive nature means he cannot discuss it with you until you arrive on the planet.
-Use your ship’s galaxy map to travel to Taris.

-Catching up with Watcher One: You need to find Doctor Godera before the Imperial Agent Watcher One locates him.
-RE-M0, Godera’s faithful droid, can pinpoint the doctor’s location if you can reactivate the three tracking relays around the Sinking City.

-A More Immediate Concern: Through subterfuge and disguise, Watcher One managed to capture Doctor Godera.
-He also told you that a small Republic colony is about to be attacked by a Sith assassin.
-You have to save the colonists before rescuing the doctor.
-Head to the Republic colonists’ bunker north of the Brell Sediment and save the colonists.

-An Opportunity Too Good to Pass Up: Through subterfuge and disguise, Watcher One managed to capture Doctor Godera.
-He also told you about a group of pirates preparing to sell a collection of Jedi artifacts to a Sith.
-You have to keep the artifacts from falling into Sith hands before pursuing Doctor Godera.
-Head to the Death’s Claw hideout inside the Raarsan storage facility to recover the artifacts.

-The Rescue: Watcher One has kidnapped Doctor Godera and is interrogating him about his weapons projects.
-Thanks to RE-M0, you know where they’re hiding.
-Search the Imperial Intelligence Outpost inside Transport Station 5.

 ### 4B.
 Agent